lucmos/semantic-recommender/README.md

 ## Recommender system
 A glimpse of the item-based with mean-distances recommender performances.
 Our goal was to give a ranking to six possible recommendationsh, given for some users.
 Lower distance means better match.
+Note that the distances computed _do not_ depend only on the user preferences.

 | Preferences: <kbd>user 1057516135</kbd>        | Possible recommendations                 | Distance |
 | ---------------------------------------------- | ---------------------------------------- | -------- |